sondreb/Pechkin/README.md

 **A:** The library have only been tested and developed for use with an Azure Service Fabric service.
 If you want a library to generate HTML to PDF using ASP.NET, check out the [TuesPechkin](https://github.com/tuespetre/TuesPechkin) library.

+### Q: Why can't I have links to external resources, such as images?

+**A:** This possibility have been removed, it relies on additional DLL files from OpenSSL, which are not included.
+You could look at the original Pechkin library and include those if needed.

+To embed images to PDF, base64 encode and put them into the HTML document like this: Example: src="data:image/jpeg;base64,/9j/4AAQSkZJRgABAgAAAQABA

+### Q: PDF generation does not work, Exception Info: System.DllNotFoundException

+**A:** You need to manually install the C++ redist (64-bit) for PDF generation to work: [https://www.microsoft.com/en-us/download/details.aspx?id=53587](https://www.microsoft.com/en-us/download/details.aspx?id=53587)

 NuGet
 -----